gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 #### Docker Container

-There is also a Docker container from Confluent which can be used to run **Kcat**
+There is also a Docker container from Confluent which can be used to run `kcat`

 ```bash
 docker run --tty --network kafka-workshop edenhill/kcat:1.7.0 kcat